lterzic/emblib/README.md

 C++ library for embedded development.

 Intended to provide a consistent API to different hardware and software components, to enable writing platform-independent code.
 Provides wrappers for common dependencies such as math or RTOS libraries, Eigen and FreeRTOS implementations are provided.
-Standard libraries are used lightly, for headers like \<cstdint\> or \<functional\>, and dynamic allocation is completely avoided.
+Standard libraries are used lightly, for headers like \<cstdint\> or \<cstddef\>.
 Underlying library dependencies (such as FreeRTOS) can be configured in parent projects through CMake or auto configured with default settings by emblib.

 Some APIs:
-- Drivers
+- Devices
     - Serial (char) devices - I2C, SPI
     - Sensors - Accelerometer, Gyro
     - GPIO